djvill/APLS/doc/how-to-use/search.md

 - <span class="layer">segment</span>
 - <span class="layer">foll_segment</span>

-### Making searches wider
+### Searching multiple words

 <!--
-change this section to something like "searching across multiple words" and should also discuss targeting here because it is relevant to what gets matched
+should also discuss targeting here because it is relevant to what gets matched -->
--->

 Clicking the `+` button on the right side of the input fields makes the search "wider" by adding another word to your search pattern.